MatthewGerber/raspberry-py/docs/cad-parts.md

   ![bed-mesh](bed-mesh.png)
   6. Add `G28 G29` to your slicer's g-code preamble.
 The `G28` (home) command is probably already present, in which case you just tack on `G29` (level bed).

+  After installing the new firmware, I kept running into underextrusion issues.
+It took a while to realize that the new firmware was configured with a lower extrusion rate than the stock Ender 3 firmware.
+The process for calibrating the extrusion rate (or e-steps) is as follows:
+  1. asdf

 * 3D printer web interface:  I use [OctoPrint](https://octoprint.org) with my Raspberry Pi as an efficient and easy way to manage print jobs.
 See [here](octoprint.md) for tips on configuring OctoPrint on the Pi.

 # Robotic Arm